-- Three years of modeling (2001, 2002 and 2003) were used. - Visibility impacts due to emissions of SO2, NO_x and primary PM emissions were calculated - Visibility was calculated using the Original IMPROVE equation and Annual Average Natural Conditions. - The effective range of CALPUFF modeling was set at 300km from the sources - For pre-control modeling, maximum 24-hour average actual emissions from the Acid Rain database were used in CALPUFF model. - For post-control modeling, expected New Source Review (NSR) permitted limits were used in the CALPUFF model.
+- Visibility was calculated using the Original IMPROVE equation and Annual Average Natural Conditions. - The effective range of CALPUFF modeling was set at 300km from the sources - For pre-control modeling, maximum 24-hour average actual emissions from the Acid Rain database were used in CALPUFF model.

 According to 40 CFR Part 51, Appendix Y, a BART-eligible source is considered to "contribute" to visibility impairment in a Class I area if the modeled 98th percentile change in deciviews is equal to or greater than the "contribution threshold."
-The State of Utah evaluated BART exemption screening modeling results at the EPA-suggested contribution threshold of 0.5 deciviews within a 300 Km radius of the BART-eligible sources.26 BART-eligible sources Hunter Unit 1, Hunter Unit 2, Huntington Unit 1, and Huntington Unit 2 had a modeled impact greater than the threshold level of 0.5 change in deciviews in at least one of the seven Class I areas within a 300 km radius of the sources.
+The State of Utah evaluated BART exemption screening modeling results at the EPA-suggested contribution threshold of 0.5 deciviews within a 300 Km radius of the BART-eligible sources.
+BART-eligible sources Hunter Unit 1, Hunter Unit 2, Huntington Unit 1, and Huntington Unit 2 had a modeled impact greater than the threshold level of 0.5 change in deciviews in at least one of the seven Class I areas within a 300 km radius of the sources.